1956 Lotus XI

 During this time Burrows began to research the history of the car.
 He contacted George Nuse to learn what he could about the car’s history, and who the prior owners were so that he could try and contact them.
 Nuse related that he purchased the car from Peter Bloor through the car dealer Chris Alford in the U.K. The name of Tony Florio was also associated with the car at some point as well.
 In addition Nuse said that the car could be the ex-Tommy Sopwith Lotus XI but that he did not have actual proof of that one way or the other.
 See May 6, 2004 correspondence from Nuse to Burrows below.

 Burrows found Tony Florio in England.
 Florio indicated that he owned two Lotus XI chassis and parts in the 1970’s.
-He said he could not recall specifically how, or from whom, he had acquired the two different chassis, but did recall that one was a Le Mans chassis that was damaged in the front.
-He restored a Clubmans chassis as a road going car and sold it.
-He later sold the Le Mans chassis with some bits, but could not recall to whom.
+He said he could not recall specifically how, or from whom, he had acquired the two different chassis, but did recall that one of the chassis was damaged in the front.
+He restored one chassis as a road going club model and sold it.
+He later sold the second, damaged, chassis with some bits, but could not recall to whom.
 Interestingly, Peter Bloor acquired a Lotus XI Le Mans chassis with front end damage along with other Lotus XI parts during this same time period.
 He would later bring this chassis and parts to C&G to restore.

 Burrows then corresponded with Victor Thomas, founder of the Historic Lotus Register.
 That correspondence indicates that the original chassis for car #164 was subsequently replaced by chassis #239.
 Chassis #239 still existed as of the date of their correspondence, May 23, 2004.
 However, what happened to, and the whereabouts of, the original Sopwith chassis #164 was an open question.
 See the Victor Thomas correspondence of May 23, 2004 below.